MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-rotate-certs.md

 ---

-# Rotate Kubernetes certificates on Azure Stack Hub
+# Rotate Kubernetes certificates using AKS engine on Azure Stack Hub

 This document provides guidance on how to rotate certificates on an existing AKS Engine cluster and recommendations for using adopting `aks-engine rotate-certs` as a tool.